Send KIO Your Op/ED

 Bay Bridge Traffic

 The community needs to get involved if things are to change.
-It's obvious that the contractor doesn't care about the problems that they are causing, nor does the MTA or the politicians.
-Please contact your local representatives and maybe with a little push, this mess will stop.
+It's obvious that the contractor doesn't care about

 R.C.
 Fitzgerald